 A non-Scouting incident involving a high-ropes course in Queensland was recently reported in the media, prompting a review of hazards associated with high-ropes in NSW.
 Industry bodies including Outdoors NSW have asked operators to temporarily close continuous high ropes courses that employ a static self-belay system.

-As a result, the high ropes courses at Cataract Scout Park and Baden Powell Scout Centre have been temporarily closed, pending the purchase and installation of some new equipment.
+As a result, the high ropes courses at Cataract Activity Centre and Baden Powell Activity Centre have been temporarily closed, pending the purchase and installation of some new equipment.
 The modifications are in line with the advice provided by Outdoors NSW.

 Scouts NSW acknowledges that this closure will disappoint some members, however the safety of its participants is paramount and so is the reputation of the Association.
 Activity staff members are working to have the courses up and running as soon as possible.